eng-Marcio/mas_uav/README.md

 # MAS-UAV
-New Version of Multi agent system to coordinate multiple UAVs
+Multi agent system to coordinate multiple UAVs

 This repository was tested with ubuntu 18.04, ROS melodic and gazebo 9.
 ## Build